-Distance on Pa aved Road (ft) Distance on Unpaved Road (ft)
+Distance on P aved Road (ft) Distance on Un paved Road (ft)

 Location Empty Truck Full Truck Empty Truck Full Truck

 DC-12 3,700 4,750 0 0

 DC-13 4,750 2,200 0 0

 DC-18/DC-19 3,200 2,200 800 0

 Grain Loadout 4,000 2,200 0 0

-For purposes of calculating maximum emissions, it is assumed that all the dust and screenings loadout occurs at the location with the highest emission rate (i.e. DC-18/DC-19).
+For purposes of calculating maximum emissions, it is assumed that all the dust and screenings loadout occurs at the location with the highest emission rate (i.e., DC-18/DC-19).
 Annual emissions may be calculated using this assumption, or if Kalama Export provides the quantities of dust and screenings loaded out from each location, the individual emission rates can be used.

-Emissions must be determined by multiplied by the emission factors by the total throughput or miles above unless new emission factors are developed through source testing.
-Any alternate emission calculation methodologies are accepted or specified by SWCAA.
+Emissions will be determined based on total vehicle miles driven using the emission factors cited above unless new emission factors are developed through source testing.
+Any alternate emission calculation methodologies must be accepted by SWCAA prior to use.

 6.c.
-Fugitive and Filtered Particulate Emissions Summary.
+Fugitive and Filtered Particulate Emissions Summary (existing).
 The calculation of the maximum emissions has some inherent variation due to the different emission factors for each grain, the multiple methods of receipt and shipping, and the realistic constraints of the number of railcars, barges, and ships that can be handled.
 According to various grain handling facilities, a Panamax ship can be loaded in 28-36 hours.
 Assuming that ship loading is the main constraint to throughput, the maximum number of Panamax ships that could be loaded is 274 ships in a year (8760 hr/yr divided by 32 hr/ship).
 A Panamax ship can hold between 50,000 to 60,000 tons of grain, which based on the above assumptions equates, on average, to 422,100,000 bu/yr (12,663,000 tpy) of wheat.